 Archaeological Field Investigation

 No development, other than demolition to ground level and excluding the breaking up and removal of floor slabs, foundations and other below ground obstructions, shall take place within the application area until the applicant, their agents or successors in title have secured and implemented a programme of archaeological field evaluation in accordance with a written scheme of investigation, which has been submitted by the applicant and approved in writing by the Local Planning Authority.
-The results of the evaluation will inform the preparation of a mitigation strategy (if required) which will be submitted by the applicant and approved in writing by the Local Planning Authority prior to the commencement of the development.
+The results of the evaluation will inform the preparation of a mitigation strategy (if required) which will be submitted by the applicant, approved in writing by the Local Planning Authority and carried out in accordance with the approved mitigation strategy prior to the commencement of the development.

 REASON: Archaeological monitoring or evaluation will ensure preservation, either by record or in situ, of any heritage assets present on the site in a manner appropriate to their significance, in accordance with Policies EN1 and EN2 of the Reading Borough Local Plan 2019.